thallosaurus/u703_logo/README.md

 This repo contains a logo for a project I'm leading.
 Written in CSS, HTML and a bit of JavaScript

 ![Prerendered Logo](preview.PNG)

+## How to use?
+Check main.js for example usage